Frequently Asked Questions about Senior Agency Officials (SAOs) Appointments

 If you have questions about whether your organization is required to designate a SAO, send an email to PRMD@nara.gov.

 - When is the due date for submitting the name of the designated SAO?

-The Directive requires each agency to name its SAO by November 15, 2012 and to reaffirm annually.
+The Directive requires each agency to name its SAO by November 15.